janpastorek/Bachelor-Thesis/index.md

 10. Albert Einstein.
 The photoelectric effect.Ann.Phys, 17(132):4, 1905.
 11. John S Bell.
 On the einstein podolsky rosenparadox.Physics Physique Fizika,  1(3):195,1964.
 12. Alain Aspect.
 Proposed experiment to test thenonseparability of quantum mechanics.Physicalreview D, 14(8):1944, 1976.

-You can use the [editor on GitHub](https://github.com/jankopp/Bachelor-Thesis/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).